-Construction Walls Brick X Stone Concrete Timber frame Other (specify in Gen eral Remarks) Roof Tile X Slate Asphalt Felt Other (specify in Gen eral Remarks) Special Risks Has the property suf fered structui al movement?
+Construction Walls Brick X Stone Concrete Timber frame Other ( (specify in Gen eral Remarks) Roof Tile X Slate Asphalt Felt (specify in Gen Special Risks Has the property suf fered structui al movement?
 X Yes No If Yes, is this recent or progressiv e?
-Yes X No Is there evidence, his immediate vicinity? story, or reas on to anticipate e subsidence, heave, landslip or flood in the Yes X No If Yes to any of the a bove, provid e details in Ge neral Remarks S. Service Connection on Based on visual insp of the supply in Gene appear to be r non-mains, please comment or n the type ar nd location Drainage Mains Private None Water X Mains Private None Electricity Mains Private None Gas X Mains Private None Central Heating Yes Partial None Brief description of C Central Heatir ıg: Gas fired boiler to i radiators.
-Site Apparent legal issue s to be verifie ad by the conve vancer Pleas se provide a brief description in General Re amarke Rights of way Shared drives , - • menities on separate Ċ ed service conn Ill-defined boundaries · · n property neral Remarks) Location Residential suburb X Resid ential within town / city Mixed I residential / commerc cial Mainly y commercial Commuter village Remo te village Isolat ed rural property Other (specify in Ger neral Remarks) Planning Issues Has the property bee en extended / converted / al tered?
-Y es X No If Yes provide details s in General F Remarks.
+Yes X No Is there evidence, his immediate vicinity? story, or reas on to anticipate e subsidence, heave, landslip or flood in the Yes X No If Yes to any of the a bove, provide e details in Ge neral Remarks S. Service Connection on Based on visual insp of the supply in Gen appear to be r non-mains, please comment or n the type ar nd location Drainage Mains Private None Water X Mains Private None Electricity Mains Private None Gas X Mains Private None Central Heating Yes Partial None Brief description of C Central Heatin ıg: Gas fired boiler to radiators Site Apparent legal issue s to be verifie nd by the conv ovancer Pleas so provide a brief description in Conoral Pa amarke Rights of way Shared drives , - • amenities on separate Ċ ed service conn Ill-defined boundaries Ü n property neral Remarks) Location Residential suburb X Resid ential within town / city Mixed d residential / commerc cial Mainly y commercial Commuter village Remo te village Isolat ed rural property Other (specify in Ger neral Remarks) Planning Issues Has the property bee en extended / converted / al tered?
+X Y es No If Yes provide details s in General F Remarks.
 Roads X Made up road Unmade road Partly com pleted new road Pedestrian ac cess only Adopted Unadopted

 General Remarks The subjects are located directly to the west of Edinburgh city centre.
-Surrounding properties are broadly similar in terms of age, style and type.
+Surrounding properties vary in terms of age, style and type.
 Local facilities and amenities can be found within fairly easy reach.
-At the time of inspection the subjects were generally found to be in fair order commensurate with age and type having undergone a degree of modernisation works over recent years.
-Ongoing maintenance to the external building fabric should be anticipated.
-Essential Repairs Estimated cost of essential repairs £ Retention recommended?
+There is student accommodation within the vicinity.
+The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the relocation of kitchen.
+Externally, the subjects were generally found to be in adequate condition however a degree of ongoing maintenance work should be anticipated.
+Internally the subjects were generally found to be in good order having undergone a degree of recent modernisation works.
+General maintenance should be anticipated.
+Essential Repairs None Estimated cost of essential repairs £ Retention recommended?
 Yes No Amount £

 Comment on Mortgagea bility

-In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which
+In our opinion the property may vary. y forms suitable security for loan purposes subject to specific lender's crit eria which

 Valuations

-Market value in present cor ndition £ 460,000
+Market value in present cor ndition £ 250,000

-Market value on completion £
+· Market value on completion of essential repairs £

-Insurance reinstatement va lue £ 475,000
+Insurance reinstatement va Insurance reinstatement value £ 260,00

-(to include the cost of total i (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+• (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary ?
 Yes X No

 Buy To Let Cases

-What is the reasonable rangmonth Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £
+What is the reasonable rangementh Short Assured Tenan ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Is the property in an area w there there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Security Print Code [377778 = 9611 ] Electronically signed by:-
+Signed Security Print Code [506105 = 5494] Electronically signed by:-

-Surveyor's name Lewis Berg
+Surveyor's name LEWIS BERG

-Professional qualifications BSc (Hons) MRICS
+Professional qualifications MRICS

 Company name Graham + Sibbald

-Address 40 Torphichen Street, Edinburgh, EH3 8JB
+Address ddress 40 Torphichen Street, Edinburgh, EH3 8JB

-Telephone ·
+Telephone Telephone 0131 225 1559

 Fax ax 0131 226 3754

-Report date 6th July 2023
+Report date 6th December 2023